-Sarah heard about WellBeing@Work Oranga Mahi, a Like Minds, Like Mine funded programme designed and delivered to workplaces in the Nelson Tasman region by Health Action Trust.
+Sarah heard about WellBeing@Work, a programme developed with support from the Health Promotion Agency through Like Minds, Like Mine, and delivered to workplaces in the Nelson Tasman region by Health Action Trust.
 After a discussion with the rest of Cawthron’s leadership team, the company decided to take part in the mental wellbeing programme.

-WellBeing@Work is a tool workplaces can use for managers and staff to learn about mental health and wellbeing.
+WellBeing@Work is an accredited programme that works with organisations to help managers and staff learn about mental health and wellbeing.
 It provides guidance on how to protect your own mental wellbeing and support others, and have conversations with people in mental distress.

 It also helps the organisation enhance policies and practices to maintain positive organisational mental health.

 An important component of WellBeing@Work is to encourage staff members to stand up and share their stories of mental distress.
 In doing this they become WellBeing@Work ‘Champions’, modelling that it’s okay to talk about mental health.
 Also, the programme trains ‘Connectors’ – other staff members who help people get support.

 Cawthron’s Health and Safety Advisor, Jessica Trott, has had her own experience of mental distress and put her hand up early to become a champion.